BumbleBebis/di-workshop-01-intro-to-p5/README.md

 **What does `ellipse` do?**

+ellipse determines the shape that we are drawing.

 **What happens if you change the numbers?**

+The shape of the dots changes.

 **What do `mouseX` and `mouseY` mean?**

+It means that we can draw on both the X and Y axis. for instance if we delete Y, we can only draw horizontally (along the X axis).

 **What happens if you change the order of the items between the `(` `)`?**

+It messes with our ability to draw.
+I changed to this (mouseX, 30, mouseY, 30) and i can only draw along the X axis.

 ---

 **What happens if you add `background(0)` after `draw() {`?
 Why?**

+It adds a background to the draw layer, we can't see what we are drawing as the canvas is covered by this new background.

 Replace the ellipse with a triangle.
 Use https://p5js.org/reference/ (the 2D primitives section) to help.